Policy

 What is assessment

-Assessment is a continual and collaborative process used to understand the risks, needs, challenges and strengths of tamariki, their parents/caregivers and their whānau or family.
+Assessment is a continual and collaborative process used to build and deepen understanding about harm and risk of harm, safety, protection and offending behaviours of tamariki and rangatahi, their parents/caregivers and their whānau or family, within the context of oranga.

-Assessment is informed by all information received or gathered throughout our involvement.
+Assessment is central to every part of our work and requires critical thinking and analysis of all information gathered throughout our involvement.
 This may include visual information (such as photos).

-- helps us work with tamariki, their family, whānau, family group, hapū, iwi, marae and other professionals involved in their lives
+- helps us work with tamariki and rangatahi, their family, whānau, family group, hapū, iwi, marae and other professionals involved in their lives

 - informs quality decision-making and planning